Black Friday,Cyber Monday Pixel deals 2018: Pixel 3 for $600, Pixel 3 XL for $700

 - We link to the current listing at the retailer's website when one is available, but you may not see sale pricing reflected on the page until the sale begins.

-Buy one Pixel 3 or 3XL, get 50% off: Google StoreSarah Tew/CNET
+Buy one Pixel 3 or 3XL, get 50 percent off: Google StoreSarah Tew/CNET

 One of the biggest myths about the Pixel 3 is that it works with Verizon only.
 Not true!
 You can buy it unlocked on the Google Store and slip in your own carrier SIM card.
 Starting Nov.
 16, Google will give you half off either the Pixel 3 or larger 3 XL when you buy the first one at full price.
 The offer ends Nov.
 21 (the day before Thanksgiving.